 Reduce Gas Emissions:

-We take pride in taking steps toward living and working more sustainably.
-In 2017, we cut our water, energy and gas consumption saving more than:
+At LGA, we take pride in taking steps toward living and working more sustainably.
+In 2020, we cut our water, energy and gas consumption saving more than:

 Our commitment to energy efficiency is not a new thing for us either – we have received the EPA Energy Star Certification award each year since 2013.
 This means our Maryland headquarters uses 35% less energy and generates 35% fewer greenhouse emissions, and performs better than 75% of similar buildings nationwide.